Enrolment Requirements & Course Fees

 |Refresher Science Foundation Course (SFC)|

-Online Science Foundation Course
+|Online Science Foundation Course|

 (part-time, start any time throughout the year)

-|Level-6 Diploma in Nutrition and Health|
+|Level-6 Diploma in Nutrition and Health |

-(3 years, part-time, without clinical practice)
+(3 years, part-time, without clinical practice, some attendance required – blended learning)

 |Level-6 Diploma in Nutritional Therapy|

-(4 years, part-time, with clinical practice)
+(4 years, part-time, with clinical practice, some attendance required – blended learning)

 |NB: BCNH fees increase annually, in line with the rate of inflation.|

-What is included in the Course Fee?
+What is included in the Course Fees?

 The course fees include: